ogre-tab/cs483web-project/README.md

 To run:
 Clone the repository.

-Navigate to the 'scraping' directory. if python 3 AND python 2 are installed, replace python with python3 below.
+If python 3 AND python 2 are installed, replace python with python3 below.

+Navigate to the 'scraping' directory.
 Execute the following command to scrape the data: python scrape.py